If you have an interesting idea, question or just want to introduce yourself, please do: email@example.com.

 When I’m not working, I can likely be found chasing my two little boys and puppy, yelling at athletes on TV who can’t hear me, watching Keith Moon clips on YouTube, devouring something with ketchup, reading anything I can find on Muhammad Ali, chasing fresh powder on a mountain out west, or running a few miles on the Chicago lakefront.
 I live in Chicago with my two sons. (more)

-As the President of Wunderman Thompson Central, I’m responsible for overseeing all agency operations in the Central Region, with a special emphasis on growing new and existing business and expanding the agency’s capabilities.
+As the CEO of Wunderman Thompson Central, I’m responsible for overseeing all agency operations in the Central Region, with a special emphasis on growing new and existing business and expanding the agency’s capabilities.
 The Central Region encompasses nearly 300 people across four offices, which include: Chicago, Minneapolis, Austin and Memphis.

 For more than 20 years, I’ve used my breadth of experience spanning sales, marketing, business development and public relations to generate innovative solutions for client businesses.
 My passion for selling strong ideas and solutions has led me to implement noteworthy strategies across a world-class portfolio of brands such as Huggies, SC Johnson, J.M.
 Smucker, GOJO (makers of PURELL), CDW, Ford and Marriott.